rauniyarbsal/Student-Attendance-System-using-OpenCV/README.md

 # Student-Attendance-System-using-OpenCV

 Note :
-1. Install OpenCV and Tkinter in anaconda
+1. Install OpenCV and Tkinter in Anaconda
-2. Run attendance.py file
+2. Make a file named Training image
-3. Make a file named Training image
+3. Run attendance.py file

 To install tkinter package with anaconda run :